Unreleased Prince projects: The Rebels

-Before Prince formed The Time, he considered using his backing band as a side-project called The Rebels.
+Before Prince formed the Time, he considered using his backing band as a side-project called the Rebels.
 The 1979 project was a group effort, with songs being written and sung by the various members (only Bobby Z and Dr. Fink did not sing).
 André Cymone and Dez Dickerson each contributed material and a few numbers were sung by Gayle Chapman.
-Instead of making something that sounded similar to his R&B solo output, Prince wanted go into more rock elements of songs such like "I'm Yours" and "Bambi".
-The project was eventually shelved feeling that the whole thing sounded too generic, but two of the songs composed by Prince were re-recorded and released much later: "If I Love U 2 Night" by Mica Paris (and later by Prince's wife-to-be Mayte Garcia) and "You" (renamed "U") by Paula Abdul.
+Instead of making something that sounded similar to his R&B solo output, Prince wanted go into more rock elements of songs such as "I'm Yours" and "Bambi".
+The project was eventually shelved feeling that the material sounded too generic, but two of the songs composed by Prince were re-recorded and released much later: "If I Love U 2 Night" by Mica Paris (and later by Prince's wife-to-be Mayte Garcia) and "You" (renamed "U") by Paula Abdul.
 The original Prince guide vocal for "If I Love U 2 Nite" appeared by mistake on the rare Mica Paris Stand for Love EP, of which only a handful exist.
-From 10–21 July 1979, the band recorded nine tracks together at Mountain Ears Sound Studio, Boulder, CO, US:
+From 10 to 21 July 1979, the band recorded nine tracks together at Mountain Ears Sound Studio, Boulder, CO, US: